Chapter 2The Pre-Travel ConsultationCounseling & Advice for Travelers

 Food & Water Precautions

 Contaminated food and water often pose a risk for travelers.
 Among the infectious diseases that travelers can acquire from contaminated food and water are Escherichia coli infections, shigellosis or bacillary dysentery, giardiasis, cryptosporidiosis, norovirus infection, hepatitis A, and salmonelloses, including typhoid fever.
-Contaminated food and water can also pose a risk of cholera, rotavirus infection, and a variety of conditions caused by protozoan and helminthic parasites.
-Many infectious diseases transmitted through food and water can be acquired directly through the fecal–oral route.
-Accidental ingestion or contact with recreational water from lakes, rivers, oceans, and inadequately treated swimming pools can also spread many of the above diseases, as well as some infections of the ears, eyes, skin, and respiratory or nervous systems (see Chapter 3 for specific infectious diseases).
+Contaminated food and water can also pose a risk of cholera and a variety of conditions caused by protozoan and helminthic parasites.
+Many of the infectious diseases associated with contaminated food and water are caused by pathogens transmitted via the fecal-oral route.
+Drinking, inhaling, or touching contaminated water, including natural saltwater or freshwater or the water in inadequately treated swimming pools, interactive fountains, or hot tubs and spas can transmit these and other pathogens that can cause diarrhea, vomiting, or infection of the ears, eyes, skin, or the respiratory or nervous system (see Chapter 3 for specific infectious diseases).

-Travelers should be advised not to bring perishable seafood from high-risk areas upon their return to the United States.
-Cholera cases have occurred in people who ate crab that had been brought into the United States from Latin America by travelers.
-Moreover, travelers should not assume that food and water aboard commercial aircraft are safe, since food and water may be obtained in the country of departure, where items may be contaminated.
+Travelers should be advised not to bring perishable seafood from high-risk areas back to the United States.
+Cholera has occurred in people who ate crab that had been brought into the United States from Latin America by travelers.
+Moreover, travelers should not assume that food and water aboard commercial aircraft are safe, because food and water may be obtained in the country of departure, where hygiene and sanitation may be inadequate.

 In many parts of the world, particularly where water treatment, sanitation, and hygiene are inadequate, tap water may contain disease-causing contaminants, including viruses, bacteria, and parasites.
 As a result, tap water in some places may be unsafe for drinking, preparing food and beverages, making ice, cooking, and brushing teeth.
-Contaminated tap water may also cause illness if inadvertently swallowed or inhaled during showering or bathing.
-Infants, young children, pregnant women, the elderly, and people whose immune systems are compromised because of AIDS, chemotherapy, or transplant medications may be especially susceptible to illness from some contaminants.
+Contaminated tap water, including droplets and aerosols, may also cause illness if inadvertently swallowed or inhaled, as can occur during showering or bathing.
+Infants, young children, pregnant women, the elderly, and people whose immune systems are compromised because of AIDS, chemotherapy, or transplant medications may be especially susceptible to illness from some contaminants (such as Cryptosporidium and Legionella).

-In areas where tap water may be contaminated, commercially bottled water from an unopened, sealed container, or water that has been adequately disinfected should be used for brushing teeth and other oral hygiene.
-Travelers who may be at increased risk for legionellosis, such as elderly or immunocompromised people, may choose to avoid areas such as showers or hot tubs where Legionella can be aerosolized and inhaled.
+In areas where tap water may be contaminated, commercially bottled water from an unopened, factory-sealed container or water that has been adequately disinfected should be used for brushing teeth and other oral hygiene.

 Beverages made with boiled water and served steaming hot (such as tea and coffee) are generally safe to drink.
-When served in unopened, sealed cans or bottles, carbonated beverages, commercially prepared fruit drinks, water, alcoholic beverages, and pasteurized drinks generally can be considered safe.
-However, reports exist of apparently sealed bottles or cans from commercial sources that, when opened, contained contaminated products.
+When served in unopened, factory-sealed cans or bottles, carbonated beverages, commercially prepared fruit drinks, water, alcoholic beverages, and pasteurized drinks generally can be considered safe.
 Because water on the outside of cans and bottles may be contaminated, they should be wiped clean and dried before opening or drinking directly from the container.

 Beverages that may not be safe for consumption include fountain drinks, fruit drinks made with tap water, iced tea, and iced coffee.
-Because ice may be made from contaminated water, travelers should request that beverages be served without ice.
+Because ice may be made from contaminated water, travelers in areas with unsafe tap water should request that beverages be served without ice.

-Pathogens that cause a variety of infections (gastrointestinal, respiratory, dermatologic, aural, ocular, and neurologic) can be transmitted by ingesting, inhaling mists or aerosols of, or having contact with contaminated water while swimming, wading, or participating in other recreational water activities in oceans, lakes, rivers, pools, water parks, fountains, and hot tubs.
-Water contaminated by sewage, animal waste, wastewater runoff, or human feces from swimmers can appear clear and clean but still contain disease-causing pathogens.
+Pathogens that cause gastrointestinal, respiratory, skin, ear, eye, and neurologic illnesses can be transmitted by contaminated water during swimming, wading, or participating in other activities in saltwater or freshwater or the water in inadequately treated pools, interactive fountains, or hot tubs and spas.
+Water contaminated by sewage, animal waste, wastewater runoff, or human feces from swimmers can appear clear and clean but still contain disease-causing pathogens or chemicals.
 Ingesting even small amounts of such water can cause illness.
-Travelers should avoid ingesting any water in which they are swimming, wading, or participating in other recreational water activities.
-They also should not swim with open cuts, abrasions, or other wounds that could serve as entry points for pathogens.
-To protect other swimmers, children and adults with diarrhea should not swim or wade in the water to avoid contaminating it.
+Pathogens, such as Cryptosporidium, can survive for days even in well-maintained pools and interactive fountains.
+Travelers should avoid ingesting any water in which they are swimming, wading, or participating in other recreational activities.
+They also should not swim when they have open cuts, abrasions, or other wounds that could serve as entry points for pathogens.
+To protect other swimmers, children and adults with diarrhea should not enter the water to avoid contaminating it.

-Travelers should not swim or wade 1) in water that may be contaminated with human or animal feces or sewage; 2) near storm drains; 3) after heavy rainfall; 4) in freshwater streams, canals, and lakes in schistosomiasis-endemic areas of the Caribbean, South America, Africa, and Asia (see Map 3–14); 5) in bodies of water that may be contaminated with urine from animals infected with Leptospira; or 6) in seawater, with an open wound or abrasion.
-When swimming, diving, or participating in similar activities in warm freshwater (including lakes, rivers, ponds, hot springs, or thermally polluted water near power plants and industrial complexes), travelers should prevent water from entering the nose by wearing a nose clip or by not submerging the face or head.
-Naegleria fowleri is found in warm freshwater around the world; infections are rare but often fatal (www.cdc.gov/parasites/naegleria).
+To protect their health in oceans, lakes, and rivers, travelers should not swim or wade 1) in water that may be contaminated with sewage or human or animal feces; 2) near storm drains; 3) after heavy rainfall; 4) in freshwater streams, canals, and lakes in schistosomiasis-endemic areas of the Caribbean, South America, Africa, and Asia (see Chapter 3, Schistosomiasis); 5) in water that may be contaminated with urine from animals infected with Leptospira (see Chapter 3, Leptospirosis); or 6) in warm seawater when they have cuts, abrasions, or other wounds.
+To help prevent a rare but fatal infection caused by Naegleria fowleri (www.cdc.gov/parasites/naegleria), a parasite found in warm freshwater around the world, travelers should avoid digging in or stirring up the sediment and should prevent water from entering the nose by holding the nose shut or wearing a nose clip when swimming, diving, or participating in similar activities in warm freshwater (including lakes, rivers, ponds, hot springs, or locations with water warmed by discharge from power plants and industrial complexes), especially during periods of high water temperature and low water levels.

 - Backer H. Water disinfection for international and wilderness travelers.
 Clin Infect Dis.
 2002 Feb 1;34(3):355–64.